A Mini Seminar For Buyers

 Bottom line real estate is truly a person to person business - every firm is comprised of agents who are all independent contractors and you deal solely with them as individuals - it is they, not their corporation that will be directly representing and assisting you.
 This is why it is important to choose your agent based on their individual qualifications - irrespective of how well known their firm may be.
 You will likely never meet the broker/owner of a large firm unless something has gone very wrong and he/she is required to step in and help your agent - or take over the transaction!
 So always select your real estate professional based on their individual abilities and qualifications!

-In summary, the ONLY way to be in a CLIENT relationship, and insure that your interests as the Buyer are looked after, is to have a Buyers Agent or Broker represent you under a written Buyer Agency Agreement.
+In summary, the ONLY way to even have a chance that your interests as the Buyer are looked after, and that the agent will be accountable to you if they have dropped the ball or lead you wrong, is to have representation as a Client via a written Buyer Agency Agreement.

 Questions or Comments?
 E Mail Us Now!